Nehuenkend/Codewars_exercises/README.md

-# Codewars_exercises
+#Codewars
-My solutions to some Codewars problems.
+I leave here my answers to some codewars problems